JeschkeLab/autoDEER/_sources/source/autoEPR/Getting_Started.rst.txt

 ..  code-block:: python

-    import autoEPR
+    import autodeer
-    from autoEPR.hardware import BrukerAWG as interface
+    from autodeer.hardware import BrukerAWG as interface

 This imports the whole autoEPR which can be accessed with `autoEPR.[class/function]`.
 Meanwhile we have loaded the